-If you’re changing from KLIA1 to klia2, leave yourself at least three hours to be on your next flight.
-It can take around an hour to deplane, then you need to take the sky train from Concourse C to the main building, clear immigration and baggage claim and travel to the klia2 terminal, landside.
-Unfortunately, it can't yet be done airside.
+If you’re changing from KLIA1 to KLIA2, leave yourself at least two hours to be on your next flight.
+It can take around an hour to deplane, then you need to take the sky train from Concourse C to the main building, clear immigration and baggage claim and travel to the KLIA2 terminal, landside.

 Location: Basement platforms in both terminals (well-signposted)

 If you're travelling in a group of two or three people, it's best to take a taxi.
 The Taxi Coupon Counter in Arrivals guarantees a fixed fee; ask for a budget taxi there and give your destination.
 After paying, you’ll be given a coupon stating your destination and how much you’ve paid; no need to pay the driver or tip.
 For three people, this works out cheaper than the train, and you get door-to-door service.